 GPOs are found within multiple industries, including healthcare, hospitality, foodservice, electrical, plumbing, nonprofit and industrial manufacturing.

 This is because of the sheer number of small- and mid-market companies that occupy these sectors.
 GPOs allow the spend of all of these companies to combine, which increases their buying power.
 At the same time, the market percentage of the suppliers in these industries becomes greater.

-The Main Types of Group Purchasing Organizations
+The Main Types of GPOs

 There are three main types of group purchasing organizations:

 - Vertical market: A vertical market GPO is focused on one industry or vertical.
 For example, in the healthcare market, there are small- and mid-sized medical centers or hospitals that join forces to reduce their costs.

 - Horizontal market: Horizontal market GPO members exist in many different industries, but they purchase a lot of the same goods and services to build their products and run their companies.
 OMNIA Partners is an example of a horizontal market GPO.

 - Master buyer: This is when one chief buying organization has substantial contracts in place with vendors and allows additional companies to buy off those contracts.
 The automotive industry is a perfect real-world example of the master buyer model because Tier 1 and Tier 2 suppliers can access the pricing contracts large automotive manufacturers have negotiated with vendors.